-Further action on cutting traffic is needed for healthy schools
+Further action to reduce traffic is needed for healthy schools

-One of Europe's largest cities, Paris, exceeds the EU limit value for both NO_2 and PM.
+One of Europe's largest cities, Paris exceeds the EU limit for both the NO_2 and PM.
 Long-term exposure to poor air quality has been associated with around 55,000 premature deaths in France annually30.
 Road transport accounts for the majority of primary emissions of both NO_2 and PM (73% NO_x and 42% PM{10}) in Paris30.
 The mayor of Paris has made clean air a priority, and plans to reduce the number of cars in the city by half, and pedestrianisation of the capital is planned in addition to a ban of diesel vehicles by 2024.
 All vehicles in Paris are required to display an anti-pollution sticker under the Crit'Air scheme in an effort to improve air quality in the city31.

-pollution episodes including free public transport, speed restrictions and the ban of heavy duty vehicles.
+pollution episodes including a reduced price for public transport, speed restrictions and the ban of heavy duty vehicles.

 A recent study led by the French association Respire created an inventory of the air pollution near schools in Île-de-France, the Paris region, at crèches, schools, colleges and high schools.
-Of the 12,520 schools analysed 682 were exposed to air pollution levels exceeding NO2 annual standards guidelines32.
+Of the 12,520 schools analysed, 682 were exposed to air pollution levels exceeding exceeding annual NO2 standard guidelines32.
 Additionally, studies in French schools across six French cities found that poor air quality in classrooms, predominantly PM{2.5} and NO2, was linked to an increased prevalence in asthma in children in the past year33.